 Furnaces are known for producing strange noises.
 When the furnace is on, you may hear small pops or beeps.
-When your furnace becomes noisier than usual, or you hear a sound you’ve never heard before, it’s generally a sign that something is wrongs.
+When your furnace becomes noisier than usual, or you hear a sound you’ve never heard before, it’s generally a sign that something is wrong.
 It is always best to consult with your furnace specialist about routine maintenance.
 You can also contact professionals for furnace repair in Cambridge, ON, to have your unit inspected.

 What strange noises does your furnace make?